plotly/plotly.py-docs/python/texttemplate.md

 ### Customize Displayed Text with a Text Template
 To show an arbitrary text in your chart you can use [texttemplate](https://plot.ly/python/reference/#pie-texttemplate), which is a template string used for rendering the information, and will override [textinfo](https://plot.ly/python/reference/#treemap-textinfo).
 This template string can include `variables` in %{variable} format, `numbers` in [d3-format's syntax](https://github.com/d3/d3-3.x-api-reference/blob/master/Formatting.md#d3_forma), and `date` in [d3-time-fomrat's syntax](https://github.com/d3/d3-3.x-api-reference/blob/master/Time-Formatting.md#format).
-`texttemplate` customizes the text that appears on your plot vs. [hovertemplate](https://plot.ly/python/reference/#pie-hovertemplate) customize the tooltip text.
+`texttemplate` customizes the text that appears on your plot vs. [hovertemplate](https://plot.ly/python/reference/#pie-hovertemplate) that customizes the tooltip text.

 ```python
 import plotly.graph_objects as go